apache/beam/beam-site/documentation/execution-model.md

 ### Serialization and communication

-The runner may serialize elements between machines for communication purposes and for other reasons such as persistence.
-For example, a runner may serialize and persist elements in these two situations.
+The runner might serialize elements between machines for communication purposes and for other reasons such as persistence.

-1. When used as part of a stateful `DoFn`, the runner may persist values to some state mechanism.
-1. When committing the results of processing, the runner may persist the outputs as a checkpoint.

 A runner may decide to transfer elements between transforms in a variety of ways, such as: